pyexcel-webwares/django-excel/docs/source/index.rst

 a list of records(dictionaries), dictionaries of lists.
 And vice versa.
 Hence it lets you focus on data in Django based web development, instead of file formats.

-The idea originated from the common usability problem when developing an excel file driven web applications for non-technical office workers: such as office assistant, human resource administrator.
-The fact is that not all people know the difference among various excel formats: csv, xls, xlsx.
-Instead of training those people about file formats, this library helps web developers to handle most of the excel file formats by providing a common programming interface.
-To add a specific excel file format to you application, all you need is to install an extra pyexcel plugin.
-No code change to your application.
+The idea originated from the common usability problem: when an excel file driven web application is delivered for non-developer users (ie: team assistant, human resource administrator etc).
+The fact is that not everyone knows (or cares) about the differences between various excel formats: csv, xls, xlsx are all the same to them.
+Instead of training those users about file formats, this library helps web developers to handle most of the excel file formats by providing a common programming interface.
+To add a specific excel file format type to you application, all you need is to install an extra pyexcel plugin.
+Hence no code changes to your application and no issues with excel file formats any more.
 Looking at the community, this library and its associated ones try to become a small and easy to install alternative to Pandas.

 The highlighted features are: